BVG85/Project-5-Vehicle-Detection-Tracking/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+The `find_cars` function was used, with a HSV color space, utilizing all the channels of HOG features, as well as spatially binned color and histogtams of color.
 Here are some example images:

-![alt text][image4]
+![alt text][image5]
 ---

 ### Video Implementation